rafaelromao/keyboards/docs/macros.md

 - There is a dedicated key for this macro, in the Macros layer.
 - Source Code: [select_word.c](../src/qmk/users/rafaelromao/features/select_word.c)

-### Comment
+### Comment Lines
-- This macro comments/uncomments the current line or block.
+- This macro comments/uncomments the current line or selected block.
 - Source Code: [macros.c](../src/qmk/users/rafaelromao/features/macros.c)

 ### Join Lines